Guide to 2025 Summer Theater in New Hampshire

 Peterborough Players

-A true rustic theatre company, the Peterborough Players was founded in 1933 and perform in an 18th-century barn to this day, but don’t worry — there’s air conditioning.
+A true rustic theater company, the Peterborough Players was founded in 1933 (2023 marked their 90th anniversary!) and perform in an 18th-century barn to this day, but don’t worry — there’s air conditioning.

 55 Hadley Rd., Peterborough